folajaye/folajaye/README.md

 - 👋 Hi there,

-folajaye/folajaye is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 👋 My name is folajaye Abdulrahman
 - 👀 I’m interested in learning Data analytics
 - 🌱 I’m currently working on building my technical skills and also participating in the 30 days of learning programme,